IQSS/dataverse/doc/sphinx-guides/source/api/faq.rst

 There are so many Dataverse Software APIs that a single page in this guide would probably be overwhelming.
 See :ref:`list-of-dataverse-apis` for links to various pages.

-It is possible to get a complete list of API functionality in Swagger/OpenAPI format if you deploy Dataverse Software version 5+.
+It is possible to get a complete list of API functionality in Swagger/OpenAPI format if you deploy Dataverse Software 5.x.
 For details, see https://github.com/IQSS/dataverse/issues/5794

 Is There a Changelog of API Functionality That Has Been Added Over Time?
 ------------------------------------------------------------------------